OpsHubProduct/OpsHub-Docs-Validation-Space/docs/manage/upgrade/post-migration-checklist.md

 ***

-# Migrating {{SITENAME}} version to 7.181 or above
+# Migrating <code class="expression">space.vars.SITENAME</code> version to 7.181 or above

 ## Remap values of lookup field when it contains special character(s)

 ### Applicable When

-Values for lookup field contains special characters (tab space) in the source/target system, even though these special characters are not visible in the lookup values of {{SITENAME}}.
+Values for lookup field contains special characters (tab space) in the source/target system, even though these special characters are not visible in the lookup values of <code class="expression">space.vars.SITENAME</code>.

 ### Actions

-After upgrading {{SITENAME}}, remap the lookup field that contains lookup values with the above specified special characters.
+After upgrading <code class="expression">space.vars.SITENAME</code>, remap the lookup field that contains lookup values with the above specified special characters.

 The following specified characters need to have their lookup field values remapped: